X11/fma/README.md

 # docker-compose run php php /data/artisan migrate --seed
 ```

-Default username is `admin` and password `feedingmyaddiction`.
+Default credentials (after seeding) are `admin` and `feedingmyaddiction`.
-Head to /admin/seed to fetch all episodes from pre-added series.
+Head to `/admin/seed` after login to fetch all episodes from pre-added series.